MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Assistant.md

 [gtk_assistant_] set_current_page
 ---------------------------------

-Switches the page to *page_num*.

-Note that this will only be necessary in custom buttons, as the *assistant* flow can be set with `gtk_assistant_set_forward_page_func()`.
+Switches the page to *$page_num*.
+Note that this will only be necessary in custom buttons, as the assistant flow can be set with `gtk_assistant_set_forward_page_func()`.

 Since: 2.10

     method gtk_assistant_set_current_page ( Int $page_num )

   * Int $page_num; index of the page to switch to, starting from 0.
 If negative, the last page will be used.
-If greater than the number of pages in the *assistant*, nothing will be done.
+If greater than the number of pages in the assistant, nothing will be done.

 [gtk_assistant_] get_n_pages
 ----------------------------

-Returns the number of pages in the *assistant*
+Returns the number of pages in the assistant.

-Returns: the number of pages in the *assistant*

 Since: 2.10